Martina Rosucci

 Martina Rosucci (born 9 May 1992) is an Italian professional footballer who plays as a midfielder for Serie A club Juventus FC and the Italy women's national team.

 Club career

 Rosucci played for Torino before moving to Brescia in 2011.
 She joined Juventus in 2017.

 International career

 Rosucci was called up by manager Antonio Cabrini to be part of the Italy women's national football team for the UEFA Women's Euro 2013.
 She was also included in Italy's squad for the UEFA Women's Euro 2017.

+Rosucci was called up to the Italy squad for the 2019 FIFA Women's World Cup.

+On 26 June 2022, Rosucci was announced in the Italy squad for the UEFA Women's Euro 2022.